cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 #### Sprint-3/quote-generator/quotes.js
 Code is good,

-The first line in `quote.js` is `// DO NOT EDIT BELOW HERE`.
-So it would be a better practice to respect that line and insert our code before that line.
+Since the first line in quote.js states `// DO NOT EDIT BELOW HERE`, it's best practice to respect this and insert our code above it.

+For improved UI/UX, keeping the 'New Quote' button fixed on the page would make it easier to click.

 ---

 It would be better to show "Auto-Play: OFF" initially (to be consistent with the unchecked "Auto-Play" checkbox).

-To make the variable names (for storing DOM objects) more meaningful, a good practice is to add a suffix to the variable names.
+To make variable names (for storing DOM objects) more meaningful, a better practice is to add a suffix to the variable names.
 For examples, `quoteEl`, `authorEl`, `newQuoteButton`.

-It seems that the leading `"` and `-` are for "styling" purpose.
-If we leave them in HTML code, it could make styling or changing the view easier.
-For example, a front-end developer can change the UI (the view) without editing any JS code.
+The leading `"` and `-` appear to be for styling purposes.
+Keeping them in the HTML makes it easier to style or modify the view.
+This allows front-end developers to adjust the UI without changing any JavaScript code.

 ### Image Carousel